-Provides an overview of bookkeeping tasks that can be performed via the computer program QuickBooks.
+Provides an overview of bookkeeping tasks that can be performed via the computer program Quick-Books.
 Includes introduction to setup, managing revenue, and expenses.
 Prerequisite: Grade of C or better in BT090 or BA051 or BA211, or consent of instructor.
 Offered as needed.

-CA091B QuickBooks Part B-Computerized Bookkeeping 1 class hr/wk, 1 cr.
+CA091B QuickBooks Part B- Computerized Bookkeeping 1 class hr/wk, 1 cr.

-Provides an overview of bookkeeping tasks that can be performed via the computer program QuickBooks.
+Provides an overview of bookkeeping tasks that can be performed via the computer program Quick-Books.
 Includes introduction to payroll, bank reconciliation, and inventory.
 Prerequisite: Grade of C or better in BT090 or BA051 or BA211, or consent of instructor.
 Offered as needed.

-CA091C QuickBooks Part C-Computerized Bookkeeping 1 class hr/wk, 1 cr.
+CA091C QuickBooks Part C-Computerized Bookkeeping

-Provides an overview of bookkeeping tasks that can be performed via the computer program QuickBooks.
+Provides an overview of bookkeeping tasks that can be performed via the computer program Quick-Books.
 Includes introduction to budgets, financial statements, graphs, year-end procedures, and file maintenance.
 Prerequisite: Grade of C or better in BT090 or BA051 or BA211, or consent of instructor.
 Offered as needed.